Handze1/Handze1/README.md

 - 👋 Hi, I’m Alex Handzel
 - 👀 I’m interested in Machine Learning and Big Data tools.
 - 🌱 I’m have recently completed my masters of science in biological and medical informatics.
-- 💞️ I’m looking to collaborate on projects from many different fields such as business, healthcare, finance and marketing.
+- 💞️ I’m looking to collaborate on projects from many different fields such as business, health, finance and marketing.
 - 📫 You can reach me at alexh20@vt.edu

 <!---